 - a letter of motivation explaining what the summer school will bring to his/her PhD, eventually comparing it with what the PhD Program offers (1 page max)

-- an estimated budget, specifying how much is requested from the PhD Program and what are the sources of co-financing (strongly suggested) (1 page max).
+- an estimated budget (see this budget template), specifying how much is requested from the PhD Program and what are the sources of co-financing (strongly suggested) (1 page max).

 Maximum PhD Program contribution : 1000 €

-This request must be made well in advance: allow up to 7 days for a reply from the PhD program, plus time for formalities (registration, ticket purchase…).
+This request must be made well in advance: allow at least 6 weeks for a reply from the PhD program and formalities (registration, ticket purchase…).